MNoorFawi/logic-programming-in-python/README.md

 ![](log-py_files/figure-gfm/zebra%20riddle.png)

+The puzzle is to answer two questions using this knowledge: Who drinks water? and who owns the Zebra?

 Before begining to define the facts and rules.
 I want to explain some useful functions in logpy. **eq()** and **membero()**